meatnordrink/uplift-blog/_posts/2020-01-06-types-of-therapy.md

 ACT helps you improve thoughts, feelings, memories, and physical sensations that are feared or avoided.
 Acceptance and mindfulness strategies are used to teach people to focus on the present and engage in positive behaviors even in the midst of difficult thoughts or situations.

 **Mindfulness-Based Cognitive Therapy (MBCT)**
 MBCT is similar to ACT in that it incorporates mindfulness practices to help you become more aware and accepting of your emotional reactions.
-In MBCT, formal meditation practices are a much large focus.
+In MBCT, formal meditation practices are a much larger focus.

 ## Humanistic therapy
 Humanistic therapy believes that humans are essentially good and positive, and focuses on the struggle to become your 'real, true self.'
 It emphasizes responsibility for one's choices in terms of thoughts, behaviors, and emotions, and pays less attention to outside influences.
-(This is in contrast to psychotherapy, which tends to see people as shaped by influences from their past.)
+(This is in contrast to psychoanalysis, below, which tends to see people as shaped by influences from their past.)

 Humanistic therapy tends to focus on questions such as acceptance of various parts of one's self, and being authentic in one's relations with others.